 - avobenzone (3%), homosalate (10%), octinoxate (7.5%), octisalate (5%), oxybenzone (4%): sunscreen.
 When combined, these ingredients provide protection from UVA and UVB rays, effectively protecting your skin from sunburn but also from long-term sun damage that age and deteriorate the skin’s appearance and youthful glow.

-When there are no adverse reactions experienced, apply the product liberally on cleansed and dry skin at least 15 minutes before sun exposure.
+- When there are no adverse reactions experienced, apply the product liberally on cleansed and dry skin at least 15 minutes before sun exposure.

-- available in inexpensive pumps that can be used to refill this refillable bottle
+- available in inexpensive pumps that can be used to refill this refillable bottle.

-- widely available in stores, and sold online via the manufacturer’s website and Amazon
+- widely available in stores, and sold online via the manufacturer’s website and Amazon.

-- available in light and refill packaging
+- available in light and refill packaging.

-- oxybenzone and octinoxate are highly toxic chemical sunscreen actives
+- oxybenzone and octinoxate are highly toxic chemical sunscreen actives.

-- homosalate, octinoxate, octisalate, and oxybenzone are endocrine-disrupting chemicals that fool body organs by mimicking estrogen, causing imbalances in a person’s system
+- homosalate, octinoxate, octisalate, and oxybenzone are endocrine-disrupting chemicals that fool body organs by mimicking estrogen, causing imbalances in a person’s system.

-- according to the Environmental Working Group, an independent, non-profit reviewer of consumer products, Rocky Mountain Sunscreen contains chemicals of high concern which includes oxybenzone, octinoxate, propylparaben, DMDM hydantoin, and butylated hydroxytoluene (BHT)
+- according to the Environmental Working Group, an independent, non-profit reviewer of consumer products, Rocky Mountain Sunscreen contains chemicals of high concern which includes oxybenzone, octinoxate, propylparaben, DMDM hydantoin, and butylated hydroxytoluene (BHT).

-- full product ingredients list is not openly provided for in manufacturer’s website
+- full product ingredients list is not openly provided for in manufacturer’s website.

 The trouble with sunscreens is that many products help consumers avoid the harmful health impacts of too much sun exposure but, evading skin cancer often comes with a price.
 We believe there’s a better way but, you will first have to make a choice.
 Also, there is no clear mention of any Return policy on the official website.

 Our Top Sunscreens